StorageHandler Documentation¶

 Defaults to the

-table if no table is specified. -
+memorytable if no table is specified. -

-load_agent(self, agent_name: str, table: Optional[str]=None, *args, **kwargs) -> Dict[str, Any]
+load_agent(self, agent_name: str, table: Optional[str]=None, *args, **kwargs) -> Dict[str, Any] - Loads a single agent's data by

-from the database. - Defaults to the
+agent_namefrom the database. - Defaults to the

-table if no table is specified. - Parses the result using
+agenttable if no table is specified. - Parses the result using

-for validation. -
+parse_resultwithAgentStorefor validation. -

 Returns

-if the agent is not found. -
+Noneif the agent is not found. -

-remove_agent(self, agent_name: str, table: Optional[str]=None, *args, **kwargs)
+remove_agent(self, agent_name: str, table: Optional[str]=None, *args, **kwargs) - Deletes an agent by

-from the specified table (defaults toagent
+agent_namefrom the specified table (defaults toagent). -

 Raises a

-if the agent does not exist. -
+ValueErrorif the agent does not exist. -

-- Saves or updates an agent's data in the database.
+save_agent(self, agent_data: Dict[str, Any], table: Optional[str]=None, *args, **kwargs) - Saves or updates an agent's data in the database.

 - Requires